iainjreid/drowsy/README.md

 ```

 Here we've defined a default list of headers for all future requests!
 Under the hood Drowsy has simply passed the
-configuration object that it received to the handler provided by Request, meaning that any of the parameters supported
+configuration object that it received to the handler provided by Needle, meaning that any of the parameters supported
-by Request, are also support by Drowsy.
-For more information on which parameters the Request module accepts you should
+by Needle, are also support by Drowsy.
+For more information on which parameters the Needle module accepts you should
-have a quick look at [their documentation](https://www.npmjs.com/package/request).
+have a quick look at [their documentation](https://www.npmjs.com/package/needle).